What is the difference between an Account Manager vs Account Executive?

 I suggest carefully assessing your specific objectives and goals for the role.
 What do you want to get out of the role?

-If your goal is to increase new sales, build new customer relationships, and identify new leads, you absolutely should be looking for an Account Executive to join your team.
+Is your goal is to increase new sales, build new customer relationships, and identify new leads?

-But if you want to increase upselling/cross-selling, improve customer satisfaction, and maintain revenue from existing customers, you may benefit from an Account Manager.
+But what if you want to increase upselling/cross-selling, improve customer satisfaction, and maintain revenue from existing customers?

 Read more about our Best Accounting Software for Self Employed